An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 Diving deeper into the language; tone, clarity, direct vs. passive, personalizing themes and using your own life experiences as intelligent inspiration, study yogic philosophy and sutras, including the Pratyabhijna-hrdayam and the Bhagavad Gita learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, establish yourself in meditation and learn to teach mediations, learn important manual adjustments vs. verbal adjustments, adapt poses for all levels of students, offer powerful demos, one on one group practice and teaching, business of yoga, key verbal and physical assists to ‘enhance’ the postures.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama, practicum and ethics.

-Emily Kuser – E-RYT & Anusara® Yoga Instructor at The Yoga Barn, Ubud – has been practicing yoga for over 10 years and teaching yoga for 8.
-She has studied thousands of hours with incredibly respected Anusara, Shadow, Ashtanga and Jivamukti facilitators worldwide.
+Emily Kuser – E-RYT, Embodied Flow™ & Anusara®Yoga Instructor at The Yoga Barn, Ubud – has been practicing yoga for over 10 years and teaching yoga for 8.
+She has studied thousands of hours with incredibly respected facilitators worldwide.
 Emily most frequently studies with Tara Judelle—a greatly influential force and mentor in her life over the past years.
-More recently she has been diving deep into tantric studies with spiritual teacher Sally Kempton.
+More recently she has been exploring tantric studies with spiritual teacher Sally Kempton.
 In addition to a life of yoga, Emily travels frequently to Nepal to deepen her understanding and studies of Tibetan Buddhism— a tradition and practice that is becoming more and more a part of her daily life.
-Emily has lived in Ubud, Bali, Indonesia for over 6 years and currently teaches Anusara Yoga at The Yoga Barn.
-She regularly leads her highly respected and sought out Teacher Trainings at the Yoga Barn and is a key organizer in the the annual Bali Spirit Festival.
+She also makes regular visits to the high priestesses of Bali, arousing her curiosity about prayer and meditation.
+Emily has lived in Ubud, Bali, Indonesia for over 7 years and currently teaches Anusara Yoga, Yin Yoga & Tibetan Buddhist Meditation at The Yoga Barn.
+She regularly leads her highly respected and sought out teacher trainings at The Yoga Barn and has been a key organizer in the the annual Bali Spirit Festival.
 Prior to living in Indonesia, she was a writer for LA Yoga magazine in Los Angeles, studied in Santa Barbara, CA and grew up in dusty Tucson, AZ.
-In Tucson Emily had the great fortune of discovering Anusara Yoga as well as teachers such as Darren Rhodes and Bruce Bowditch at Tucson’s local studio Yoga Oasis —this discovery totally altered the course of her life.
-Emily loves to weave storytelling, proper alignment and high vibes into her yoga teachings.
+In Tucson Emily had the great fortune of discovering Anusara Yoga at Tucson’s local studio Yoga Oasis —this discovery totally altered the course of her life.
+Emily loves to weave storytelling, explorative alignment and high vibes into her yoga teachings.

 Chris is an experienced registered yoga teacher (E-RYT) who specializes in applied anatomy and physiology of yoga practices.Since 2000 Chris has been teaching yoga and the ‘Yoga Anatomy Show’ on over 70 accredited Yoga Teacher Trainings in many countries around the world and has conducted numerous workshops on yoga, breath, health and well-being.
 Originally from Germany, Chris was windsurfing professionally before he began studying medicine at Kiel University.
 In 1993 Chris moved to Australia, where he studied natural medicine.
 He earned a BHS in Complementary Medicine and advanced diplomas in naturopathy, holistic nutritional medicine, western herbal medicine and homeopathy.On his yoga journey Chris has been influenced by his friends and teachers.
 Some of the teachers who have contributed greatly to his body of knowledge are Yogacharya H.S.
 Arun (Iyengar yoga), Clive Sheridan (hatha kundalini, pranayama), Emil Wendel (pranayama, philosophy), Peter Clifford (therapeutic yoga), Matthew Sweeney, Louisa Sear and David Muehsam (astanga vinyasa), and Judith Lasater (restorative yoga).
 Chris’ naturopathic background and his passion for yoga led to his specialization in applied functional yoga anatomy.
 In addition to workshops, he has been developing and teaching curricula for yoga teacher trainings for over 10 years.
 In 2003 Chris co-developed KindaYoga, a method to introduce young children to yoga and health through interactive exercises, storytelling and play via visual media.“My passion is to further the understanding of yoga, movement and health in the worldwide community”. www.chriskummer.com

-Andrea Boni – Italy – Meditation & Philosophy, January 2015 training
+Andrea Boni – Italy – Meditation & Philosophy, January 2016 Training

 Andrea is an Anusara®Yoga certified teacher.